-Louisa Ann (Ream) Wilkins was born on April 7, 1811 or in 1814 in Ursina, Somerset County, PA, the eldest daughter of Samuel W. and Mary (Rheims) Ream.
+Louisa Ann (Ream) Wilkins was born on April 7, 1811 or April 17, 1814 in Ursina, Somerset County, PA, the eldest daughter of Samuel W. and Mary (Rheims) Ream.
 Records citing her birth year differ.

-They were the parents of 11 known offspring -- Levi Wilkins, Margaret Heinbaugh Stanton, James Wilkins, John Wilkins, Louisa Mowry, William W. Wilkins, Rosanna Lane, Alfred Norlan "Alf" Wilkins, Levida (or "Louvenia") Wilkins, Julia A. DeLauter and Cornelia Wilkins.
+They were the parents of 11 known offspring -- Levi Wilkins, Margaret Heinbaugh Stanton, James Wilkins, John Wilkins, Louisa Mowry, William "Marshall" Wilkins, Rosanna Lane, Alfred Norlan "Alf" Wilkins, Lavina Enlow, Julia Ann DeLauter and Cornelia Aldrich.

 Many years after Louisa Ann's death, in 1939 and 1940, Fort Hill's mesa was excavated by archaeologists and laborers of the Works Progress Administration (WPA).
 They found significant evidence that some 270 Indians had inhabited 35 dwellings there in a circular compound.